lyssandraa/Character-library-plan/plan.md

 Delete account
 Message change on login
 Create character
+Assign avatar to character
 Update character
-Add character to favourite
+Delete character
 Characters display
 Character page / module
+Add character to favourite
+Display all favourites
-Delete character
+Delete from favourites

 What do we need for each feature: